Why Charlotte Winter Pest Control Matters During Mild Winters

 How to Protect Your Home During Charlotte’s Winter Pest Season

-- Seal gaps and cracks around doors, windows, vents, and siding.
+- Seal structural gaps and cracks around exterior doors, windows, vents, and siding junctions.

-- Reduce moisture by cleaning gutters, fixing leaks, and improving crawlspace ventilation.
+- Reduce moisture levels by thoroughly cleaning gutters, fixing appliance leaks, and optimizing crawl space ventilation.

-- Eliminate standing water in gutters, plant trays, buckets, and yard items.
+- Eliminate lingering standing water inside gutters, plant trays, drainage buckets, and yard items.

-- Store firewood away from the home to keep pests from gathering near the foundation.
+- Store firewood piles well away from the home to prevent pests from gathering right against the foundation.

-- Keep indoor areas dry and clean, especially kitchens and bathrooms.
+- Keep indoor spaces dry and clean, paying extra attention to food debris in kitchens and bathrooms.

-- Schedule a professional inspection for moisture issues and hidden pest entry points.
+- Schedule a comprehensive professional inspection to identify hidden moisture issues and pest entry points.

 Charlotte Neighborhoods Most Impacted